-- is likely due to the fact that we are proactively installing one for them and is a pattern we expect to continue into future AMPs as the number of unmeasured customers reduces. - N.42 In 2017 we saw an increase in optant interest compared with the earlier part of the AMP, but this is due to the breaking up of the billing arrangements with some local authority housing into individual accounts; this is forecast to continue for the next few years.
-By the end of AMP6 we had installed over 93,000 optant meters across our London and Thames Valley water resource zones. - N.43 We forecast around 81,000 optant meter requests and installs within WRMP19.
+- N.38 In WRMP14, we forecasted the need to install approximately 170,000 optant meters, following customer requests.
+This was revised to 86,000 optant meters during AMP6 based on customer request evidence.
+This is due to the impact that the rollout of PMP has had on our optant uptake as by engaging with and installing meters for PMP customers, we have seen a reduction in the number of customers opting for a meter.
+This is likely due to the fact that we are proactively installing one for them and is a pattern we expect to continue into future AMPs as the number of unmeasured customers reduces. - N.39 In 2017 we saw an increase in optant interest compared with the earlier part of the AMP, but this is due to the breaking up of the billing arrangements with some local authority housing into individual accounts; this is forecast to continue for the next few years.
+By the end of AMP6 we had installed over 93,000 optant meters across our London and Thames Valley water resource zones. - N.40 We forecasted around 81,000 optant meter requests and installs within WRMP19.
 To date the installation volumes are on-track with this forecast.
 All optant meters installed in London will be AMI enabled, with the Thames Valley optant meters switching from AMR to AMI during the course of AMP7 as meter communication capabilities are enabled.